DavidVentura/snapcast-client/README.md

 This implementation behaves very similarly as the official one in regards to latency; measured with the scope and an 'audio/video sync test' playback:

+Measurement notes:

+* Tests on the ALSA back-end
+* Yellow = this repo
+* Cyan = official snapclient
+* Blue plays via USB-C -> Screen -> Audio out
+* Yellow plays via the Audio out port on my computer

+It seems like this implementation is ~8ms lower latency, compared to the official one.
+I'm not sure why, as it should compensate for audio buffer size.
+I kinda hope it's due to the audio cards.

 0ms added latency on the rs implementation:

 ![](https://github.com/DavidVentura/snapcast-client/blob/master/images/snapclient-v-rs-0ms-conf-lat.png?raw=true)